kilyig/0xvillage-website/content/_index.md

 We are targeting a modest participant count, with priority given to researchers, engineers and university students who work on or are interested in working on Ethereum.

-This program is led by [Yiğit Kılıçoğlu](https://yigitkilicoglu.com) with [Nour Assili](https://nourassili.com/) from the [Blockchain Acceleration Foundation](https://www.blockchainacceleration.org/) as co-organizer.
+This program is led by [Yiğit Kılıçoğlu](https://yigitkilicoglu.com).
+[Nour Assili](https://nourassili.com/) from the [Blockchain Acceleration Foundation](https://www.blockchainacceleration.org/) is the co-organizer.
 We thank [Ulaş Erdoğan](https://0xulas.eth.limo/) for his significant support.

 **[Applications are now open!](https://forms.gle/wzvzbdRVc6pbpTXUA) Feel free to join our public [Telegram chat](https://t.me/+u6Mfogc8KtI0NWEx) where the organizers will be sharing updates and answering questions.**